hjbar/stage_m1/README.md

      quantifiers.
 This is a difficult exercise in strongly-typed programming.

-     (We in fact wrote a shot paper on how we approached this problem in the context of Inferno, and the difficulties are the same. https://inria.hal.science/hal-03145040
+     (We in fact wrote a short paper on how we approached this problem in the context of Inferno, and the difficulties are the same. https://inria.hal.science/hal-03145040
      Feel free to reuse our approach if you want.)